 And Mr. Kafunda said the Hon.
 Chief Justice Mrs. Irene C. Mambilima and the Judiciary have placed clearance of the backlog of cases and judgments at the top of their priorities.
 The Chief Justice has since constituted a committee to look into workable solutions to address the issue.

 Mr. Kafunda was speaking in an interview at Zambia House after paying a courtesy call on Mrs. Patricia S. Chanda, Charge d’ Affaires at the Zambia High Commission in London.
-He was accompanied Lusaka Chief Resident Magistrate Kenneth Mulife, Ndola Chief Resident Magistrate John Mbuzi and Lusaka Resident Magistrate Alice Nyirenda.
+He was accompanied by Lusaka Chief Resident Magistrate Kenneth Mulife, Ndola Chief Resident Magistrate John Mbuzi and Lusaka Resident Magistrate Alice Nyirenda.

-Mr. Kafunda led a delegation from Magistrates and Judges Association of Zambia (MAJAZ) attending a training programme on Judicial Case Management and Ethics conducted the Civil Service College of London in partnership with the Commonwealth Magistrate and Judges Association held in London.
-He said the training was part of the capacity building programme instituted the judiciary aimed at enhancing case management and reducing case backlog in the country.
+Mr. Kafunda led a delegation from Magistrates and Judges Association of Zambia (MAJAZ) attending a training programme on Judicial Case Management and Ethics conducted by the Civil Service College of London in partnership with the Commonwealth Magistrate and Judges Association held in London.
+He said the training was part of the capacity building programme instituted by the judiciary aimed at enhancing case management and reducing case backlog in the country.

 “We have a problem with backlog of cases.
 The overall objectives of the training was to look at the principles and techniques for the development and management of a modern, efficient, fair and transparent systems, not only from the Court’s perspective but also considering the obligations and responsibilities of others involved in the administration of justice,” he said.